blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

   ```
   `opens_mask` uses the same bitmask convention as `pill_open.qo`.
 Bit 0 = Sunday (compartment 1), bit 6 = Saturday (compartment 7). `opens_count = 0` means no compartments were opened that day — the patient missed all doses — which the `full:true` flag on `note.add` ensures is preserved through the template's omitempty suppression.

-- **`pill_diag.qo`** — an exceptional diagnostic Note.
-Two conditions produce it:
-  - **ATTN→EN power-gating fault** (production mode only, `PILLBOX_BENCH_MODE` **not** defined): emitted with `error: "attn_en_fault"` if `NotePayloadSaveAndSleep` returns unexpectedly.
-The device halts and requires a manual power cycle after the ATTN/EN wiring is corrected.
-This variant does **not** appear during normal operation.
-See the [Troubleshooting](#troubleshooting) table.
-  - **Pending-event queue overflow**: emitted with `error: "pending_overflow"` and a `dropped` count when the 28-entry retry ring buffer fills and the oldest queued open event is evicted.
+- **`pill_diag.qo`** — an exceptional diagnostic Note emitted on **pending-event queue overflow**: `error: "pending_overflow"` and a `dropped` count when the 28-entry retry ring buffer fills and the oldest queued open event is evicted.
 A matching `error: "pending_overflow_cleared"` Note — with the total `dropped` count for the episode — is emitted when the queue subsequently drains.
 These Notes appear in both bench and production modes and indicate that adherence data was lost while the Notecard was unable to accept `note.add` requests.
 Route `pill_diag.qo` alongside `pill_open.qo` if data-integrity alerting is required.

+  An ATTN→EN power-gating fault (host MCU never loses power after `NotePayloadSaveAndSleep`) is **not** reported through this Notefile because any `note.add` issued in that race window is dispatched while the Notecard is already entering sleep mode and is unreliable.
+Detect this fault instead via the absence of the expected `_session.qo` cadence in Notehub and the bench-mode USB serial output noted in [§6.1](#61-installing-and-flashing).

 ---